KeSyren/kesyren.github.io/README.md

 # Qing Wang, Ph.D.
-I am currently a senior researcher of HKU at School of Computing and Data Scientist.
+[I am currently a senior researcher of HKU at School of Computing and Data Scientist]{https://saasweb.hku.hk/staff/qwang/}.

 ## About My Work